 - Δt represents the time interval over which the force acts.

 This equation highlights that impulse is directly proportional to both the force and the duration of the force.
-A larger force applied for the same amount of time will result in a larger impulse.
+Because of that, a larger force applied for the same amount of time will result in a larger impulse.
 Similarly, a smaller force applied for a longer period can also produce a significant impulse.

 The unit of impulse, the Newton-second (N⋅s), directly arises from this equation.
 Since force is measured in Newtons (N) and time is measured in seconds (s), their product naturally results in the unit N⋅s for impulse.
 One Newton-second is equivalent to applying a force of one Newton for one second.